Automatically Cache#

 return ... # Load some data

-The pn.cache decorator can easily be combined with pn.bind to speed up rendering of your reactive components:
+The pn.cache decorator can easily be combined with pn.bind to speed up the rendering of your reactive components:

 import pandas as pd